yuxuanxc/tp/docs/DeveloperGuide.md

 Step 5. `LogicManager` executes the new `AddItineraryCommand`.
 This calls `Model` to add the new `Itinerary` to its `ItineraryList`.
 Step 6.
 After the new `Itinerary` is successfully added, `AddItineraryCommand` returns a `CommandResult` for the Ui to display.

-The following sequence diagram shows how the `add-itinerary` operation works:
+The following sequence diagram shows how the `add-itinerary` operation works: (change to include less detail?))

 ![AddItinerarySequenceDiagram](images/devguideimages/AddItinerarySequenceDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X The sequence diagram of `add-itinerary`</i></sup></div><br>